grafana/agent/docs/sources/flow/monitoring/debugging.md

 * The current state of the node (Viewer/Participant/Terminating).
 * Which of the nodes is the local one, serving the UI.

+All nodes initially join in the Viewer state, where they have a read-only view of the cluster status.
+Once they've successfully joined, they move on to the Participant state, marking them as available to participate in both read and write operations, and as potential owners for a given hash.
+When a node is shutting down, it changes its state to Terminating to signal that it shouldn't be used for any more write operations.
+The node can still be a potential owner for a read hash operation until it goes away.

 ## Debugging using the UI

 To debug using the UI: